Why Can’t the World’s Best Architects Build Better Web Sites?

 The best way to describe Architizer might be to call it a Facebook for architects.
-That’s probably simplifying things a bit, but for an undertaking like this, simple is key.
+That’s probably simplifying things a bit, but for an undertaking like this, simple is the linchpin.

-At Architizer’s West Coast launch last week, the turnout was as diverse as

 Why?
 Because most architect Web sites suck.